Elson Test

 The Elson test is short and will only require a few minutes of your and your patient's time.
 Its very nature makes it a test that's quick to administer and even quicker to produce results for further testing.

-As mentioned,, the test does not come with a pre-existing template.
-Hence, we have included a template to alleviate any concerns about forgetting the results.
+The template allows you to keep documents of the results.
 This will also reduce the need for other practitioners to frequently seek your guidance regarding the rationale behind your decisions or diagnoses.

 Our template is fully digital which means you can edit and access the document on Carepatron or any local PDF editor on any of the gadgets you have on hand.
 Moreover, you can store it on Carepatron and give limited viewing access to relevant parties.